GAME-CLI-SRV-DEV/Smart/README.md

 # Smart
-What if Your server is smart?
+What if Your server is smart so it accepts SpongeAPI Plugin?